rear/rear.github.com/download/index.md

 ## Download Relax-and-Recover

 ### Master branch snapshot
-The latest development snapshot is available via the [Github Download ZIP](https://github.com/rear/rear/archive/master.zip) button.
+The latest development snapshot is available via the [GitHub download rear-master.zip](https://github.com/rear/rear/archive/master.zip) button.

 Or you can get a private source copy via: